ShieldOrder/evaluation-surfaces/signals/committee-evaluation.md

 - capture by narrative framing
 - deferral to external signals without scrutiny

-Committees evaluate within scope; scope violations undermine legitimacy.
+Committees evaluate within scope; scope violations are commonly associated with legitimacy erosion.

 ## Relationship to other signals